 About Bill Peeler

-Bill Peeler, the driving force behind Peeler Group International, brings nearly four decades of experience dedicated to safeguarding individuals and institutions worldwide.
+Bill Peeler is the founder and driving force behind Peeler Group International, bringing four decades of global experience in executive protection, investigations, and risk management.